 But a truly impactful employee benefits program goes well beyond medical coverage, said Alex Shubat, CEO at work-life balance platform Espresa.
 It's a tool you can use to engage and retain your workforce.

-"I believe that benefits are all about employee recruitment and retention, which comes from people feeling valued," Shubat told Business News Daily.
+"I believe that benefits are all about employee recruitment and retention, which comes from people feeling valued," said Shubat.
 "They want to know that their employers care about their well-being and respect their time."

 If you're looking to build a comprehensive, cost-effective and engaging benefits program for your small business, here's what you need to know.
 [See Related Story: Quitting Your Day Job?
 The Basics on Benefits Coverage for Entrepreneurs]